 View all of EkoBuilt’s house plans, including the models showing sample carport and garage placement.

 We’re delighted to work with you to discuss optimal design and placement for any of our low energy house plans.
-Sample cost per square footage: approx $35/sq ft for a carport, $55/sq for attached garage.
 Contact us for details.

 Don’t forget that you can come out for a walk-through the EkoModel Home this weekend for International Passive House Days.